dbcook/openrocket-database/README.md

    * Cannot specify wall thickness for nose cone or transition shoulders
    * Cannot specify whether nose cone or transition shoulders are capped
    * OR does not model moments of inertia for hollow NC/transition shoulders
+   * Cannot specify a rear-facing nose cone or nozzle cone
    * No support for drilled-for-a-tube solid (balsa) tail cones.
 You can only define a fully filled part, or hollow with constant wall thickness.
      Therefore, there is no good way to model an Estes BTC-55Z or similar part.